explainers-by-googlers/prompt-api/README.md

 The following are explicit non-goals:

 * We do not intend to force every browser to ship or expose a language model; in particular, not all devices will be capable of storing or running one.
-It would be conforming to implement this API by always returning `"no"` from `canCreateTextSession()`, or to implement this API entirely by using cloud services instead of on-device models.
+It would be conforming to implement this API by always signaling that no language model is available, or to implement this API entirely by using cloud services instead of on-device models.
 * We do not intend to provide guarantees of language model quality, stability, or interoperability between browsers.
 In particular, we cannot guarantee that the models exposed by these APIs are particularly good at any given use case.
 These are left as quality-of-implementation issues, similar to the [shape detection API](https://wicg.github.io/shape-detection-api/).
 (See also a [discussion of interop](https://www.w3.org/reports/ai-web-impact/#interop) in the W3C "AI & the Web" document.)

 The following are potential goals we are not yet certain of: